Niall-Keating/Notes/Work/EDGE Insights/Tasks List.md

 - [ ] Delete Security group for G3 UDP
 - [ ] Delete G3 VPC
 - [ ] Remove unnecessary security groups on AWS
+- [ ] Clean up RDS databases
+- [ ] Review Snapshots that can be deleted
 - [ ]